regular/terminal-status-board/readme.md

     - `_jobIndex`: zero-based index of current job
     - `_job`: the current job
     - `_jobResult`: result of the current job (when job has finished)
+    - `_jobFinished`: true, when job has just finished, false when it started
     - `_error`: error object returned by current job (when job has failed)
     - whatever additional properties you passed as `context` to `add()` (see below)